Are cat wheels safe featured image

 scene showcasing a Bengal, a Savannah, an Abyssinian, a Siamese, and a Maine Coon around a cat exercise wheel

 Heavier-set cats can also safely use the wheel, provided they are under the weight requirements specified by the wheel manufacturer.
 Ensuring the wheel is of adequate size and sturdily built is crucial for the safety of all cats, regardless of breed.
-It might require more patience and consistent training to encourage cats with lower energy levels or those unaccustomed to physical activity, especially in the case of heavier or older cats.

 Are there any age restrictions for cats using exercise wheels?